teararoa2022/teararoa2022.github.io/wedding-en.md

 Do not hesitate to contact us, and we will provide you with directions and addresses for different places to stay.

+## The day after

+Many people will come from far away and stay overnight in Pavia.
+For those who wish, the next day we will meet informally in a place to be defined.
+Feel free to participate or not according to what suits you best.

 ## Civil wedding

 For the civil wedding we will get married in the town hall in Switzerland in the weeks before.